ManticoreGamesInc/platform-documentation/src/extensions.md

 There are a bunch of ways you can improve the experience of scripting in Core.
 If you are happy with the in-built editor, feel free to skip this section.

-If you want Core to use an external editor by default when you open a script file, press <kbd>ESC</kbd> to open up the options, then go to "**Settings**" and then change the path for "**External Script Editor**" to the one you prefer.
+If you want Core to use an external editor by default when you open a script file, press ++esc++ to open up the options, then go to "**Settings**" and then change the path for "**External Script Editor**" to the one you prefer.

 ## External editors